munificent/craftinginterpreters/book/scanning.md

 by comparing the strings, but that's slow and kind of ugly.
 Instead, at the point that we recognize a lexeme, we also remember which *kind* of lexeme it represents.
-We have a different type for each keyword, operator, bit of punctuation, and literal type:
+We have a different type for each keyword, operator, bit of punctuation, and literal type.

 <aside name="ugly">

-After all, string comparison ends up looking at individual characters, and isn't that the *scanner's* job?
+After all, string comparison ends up looking at individual characters, and isn't that the scanner's job?

 </aside>